Table of Contents

 size-report

-dotnet run --project DataLinq.Dev.CLI -- size-report --target phase8c
+dotnet run --project src/DataLinq.Dev.CLI -- size-report --target phase8c

-dotnet run --project DataLinq.Dev.CLI -- size-report --targets aot,trim --no-restore
+dotnet run --project src/DataLinq.Dev.CLI -- size-report --target v0.9 --targets aot,trim

-dotnet run --project DataLinq.Dev.CLI -- size-report --targets wasm,wasm-aot --format markdown
+dotnet run --project src/DataLinq.Dev.CLI -- size-report --target v0.9 --clean-output --release-thresholds --fail-on-threshold --fail-on-banned-payload --format markdown

-The default phase8c target set includes:
+The default phase8c target set preserves these original target ids and project graphs:

-• aot Native AOT publish of src/DataLinq.AotSmoke.
+• native-aot Native AOT publish of src/DataLinq.AotSmoke.

-• trim trimmed self-contained publish of src/DataLinq.TrimSmoke.
+• trimmed trimmed self-contained publish of src/DataLinq.TrimSmoke.

 • wasm no-AOT Blazor WebAssembly publish of src/DataLinq.BlazorWasm.